jspecify/jspecify/docs/docs/spec.md

 To determine the nullness operator, apply the following rules in order.
 Once one condition is met, skip the remaining conditions.

+-   If the type usage is the type of an enum constant, its nullness operator is `MINUS_NULL`.

 -   If the type usage is a component of a return type in an annnotation interface, its nullness operator is `MINUS_NULL`.